weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 ©) $(4 - B) = cp(4) - c(B)
 if Bc 4, and |(cB)| < + ©.

-11.3 Theorem Suppose c is countably additive on a ring R. Suppose A, € R n=1,23,..),A4,cA,c Ay, A€eR, and
+11.3 Theorem Suppose c is countably additive on a ring R. Suppose A,  \in  R n=1,23,..),A4,cA,c Ay, A \in eR, and

 A= U4.
 Then, as n - 0,